NoahGav/oxide-lang/README.md

 ### 8.1 The `Gc<T>` Type

-`Gc<T>` stands for "Garbage-Collector" and is a reference-counted smart pointer that facilitates sharing data across multiple parts of your Oxide application.
+`Gc<T>` stands for "Garbage-Collected" and is a reference-counted smart pointer that facilitates sharing data across multiple parts of your Oxide application.
 It provides a concurrent reference counting mechanism that allows you to share data efficiently while mitigating the risk of memory leaks caused by circular